owasp-amass/docs/docs/open-asset-model/contact.md

 # :simple-owasp: Contact Assets

 **Contact Assets**—comprising `Email`, `Location`, and `Phone` properties—are essential components of comprehensive **Attack Surface Intelligence**.
-By organizing contact details with uncovered attributes and relationships, the [Open Asset Model](#) reveals connections across a diverse range of resources, supporting a holistic understanding of the asset landscape.
+By organizing contact details with uncovered attributes and relationships, the [Open Asset Model](#) reveals connections across diverse resources, supporting a holistic understanding of the asset landscape.

-This structure mirrors the adversary's perspective: traces discovery paths, contextualizes insights at each contact point, and identifies exposures to strengthen situational awareness.
+Mirroring the adversary's perspective, this structure traces discovery paths, contextualizes insights at each contact point, and identifies exposures to strengthen situational awareness.

 ---